-${\it Table~21: Review~of~realized}^{\it 78}~ requirements~ for~the~ Storage,~ Security~ and~ Data~ Protection~ Layer.$
+Table 21: Review of realized requirements for the Storage, Security and Data Protection Layer.

-Requirement Summary R110 Definition of interfaces for relevant AI components in industrial production depends on the AI service concept (Section 3.10.5).
+Requirement Summary R110 Definition of interfaces for relevant AI components in industrial production depends on the AI service concept (Section 3.10.6).
 R110a Service interfaces are managed and represented by the platform as AAS.
 R110b Service interfaces must express quality aspects as AAS.
-R111 Al toolbox must be extensible, which depends on the Al service concept (Section 3.10.5).
+R111 Al toolbox must be extensible, which depends on the Al service concept (Section 3.10.6).
 R112 Elements will be realized as platform services and therefore may be distributable (depending on AI requirements).
 R112a Services in the platform can have parameters that are defined in the configuration model.
 R112b Properties of distribution shall be defined in the configuration model.
 Currently, the configuration contains only the information whether a service is distributable.
 R112c Currently no distribution applies.
 R113 Supported through the service environments for Java and Python and the process- based service integration.
 R113a Support for Python and RapidMiner is provided.
-Pandas/Numpy, Knime, Scikit- learn, Tensorflow come through dependencies that can be specified in the
+Pandas/Numpy, Knime, Scikit- learn, Tensorflow come through dependencies that can be specified in the configuration model.

-Requirement Summary configuration model.
 The automated creation of containers with these dependencies is ongoing.
-R113b This depends on the AI service concept (Section 3.10.5).
-R114 This depends on the AI service concept (Section 3.10.5).
-R114a This depends on the AI service concept (Section 3.10.5).
-R114b This depends on the AI service concept (Section 3.10.5).
-R114c This depends on the AI service concept (Section 3.10.5).
-R114d This depends on the AI service concept (Section 3.10.5).
-R114e This depends on the AI service concept (Section 3.10.5).
-R114f This depends on the AI service concept (Section 3.10.5).
-R114g This depends on the AI service concept (Section 3.10.5).
-R114h This depends on the AI service concept (Section 3.10.5).
-R115 This depends on the AI service concept (Section 3.10.5).
-R116 This depends on the AI service concept (Section 3.10.5).
-R116a This depends on the AI service concept (Section 3.10.5).
-R116b This depends on the AI service concept (Section 3.10.5).
-R117 This depends on the AI service concept (Section 3.10.5).
+R113b This depends on the AI service concept (Section 3.10.6).
+R114 This depends on the AI service concept (Section 3.10.6).
+R114a This depends on the AI service concept (Section 3.10.6).
+R114b Currently a federated learning approach is in integration.
+Further approaches depend on the AI service concept (Section 3.10.6).
+R114c This depends on the AI service concept (Section 3.10.6).
+R114d This depends on the AI service concept (Section 3.10.6).
+R114e This depends on the AI service concept (Section 3.10.6).
+R114f This depends on the AI service concept (Section 3.10.6).
+R114g Currently a federated learning approach is in integration.
+Further approaches 2444 depend on the AI service concept (Section 3.10.6).
+R114h This depends on the AI service concept (Section 3.10.6).
+R115 This depends on the AI service concept (Section 3.10.6).
+R116 This depends on the AI service concept (Section 3.10.6).
+R116a This depends on the AI service concept (Section 3.10.6).
+R116b This depends on the AI service concept (Section 3.10.6).
+R117 This depends on the AI service concept (Section 3.10.6).
 R118 Already available central services are provided.
 R118a The transport layer allows for warnings and alerts.

-R118b So far, no storage services are available (see Section 3.9.2).
-R118c So far, no relevant security services are provided (see Section 3.9).
+Requirement Summary R118b So far, no storage services are available (see Section 3.9.2).
+R118c Some Platform security services are provided through the identity store.
 R118d Existing privacy services like KODEX can be applied in the same service mesh (see Section 3.9).
 R118e The data integration services are not yet integrated.
-R119 This depends on the AI service concept (Section 3.10.5).
-R119a This depends on the AI service concept (Section 3.10.5).
-R119b This depends on the AI service concept (Section 3.10.5).
-R119c This depends on the AI service concept (Section 3.10.5).
-R119d This depends on the AI service concept (Section 3.10.5).
-R119e This depends on the AI service concept (Section 3.10.5).
+R119 This depends on the AI service concept (Section 3.10.6).
+R119a This depends on the AI service concept (Section 3.10.6).
+R119b This depends on the AI service concept (Section 3.10.6).
+R119c This depends on the AI service concept (Section 3.10.6).
+R119d This depends on the AI service concept (Section 3.10.6).
+R119e This depends on the AI service concept (Section 3.10.6).